 This is the pricing of WP Rocket:

-You need to know that the renewal, after one year, has a 30% discount.
+You need to know, in this WP Rocket Review, that the renewal, after one year, has a 30% discount.

 Installation of WP Rocket

 Let me show you, in this WP Rocket review, how easy it is to install this plugin in your WordPress blog.

 After you select the price you are going to pay, click on Buy WP Rocket and you will have to fill in the data request and click on Place Order.